 Protect yourself from ticks

-- Wear light-coloured clothing and cover up as much skin as possible, for example, a hat, long-sleeved shirt, long pants with the legs tucked into socks or boots.
+- Wear light-coloured clothing and cover up as much skin as possible.
+For example, a hat, long-sleeved shirt and long pants with the legs tucked into socks or boots.

 - Use a bug spray that contains the chemical DEET or Icaridin to repel ticks and reapply as frequently as directed.